rbingabo/GOST-block-cipher/README.md

 # GOST-block-cipher
 GOST block cipher (GOST 28147-89) algorithm implementation using C++ language with WinApi UI.

+The GOST block cipher, defined in the standard GOST 28147-89 (RFC 5830), is a Soviet and Russian government standard symmetric key block cipher with the block size of 64 bits, published in 1989.

 This is an encryption (decryption) program I wrote at my university within information security course.

 The program is about encrypting and decrypting files using GOST block cipher. it implements three working modes: